Distractive/polkadotcom/README.md

 ### Vercel Token
 This is a token from your Vercel Account (not project).
-You can find this from your Vercel Account dropdown under Settings → "Tokens"
+You can find this from your Vercel Account dropdown under Settings → "Tokens" e

+## License

+This project is licensed under the Apache License 2.0 – see the [LICENSE](./LICENSE) file for details.